Arowolokehinde/Arowolokehinde-StegHub_DevOps_Cloud_Engineering/MERN-STACK/mern-stack-documentation.md

 ![Screenshot 2024-10-03 114637](https://github.com/user-attachments/assets/627f9d70-5f0b-4f68-8ed5-3fb9fd334659)

-__3.__ __Install node.js with the command below__.
+**3.** Install node.js with the command below.

 ```bash
 sudo apt-get install nodejs -y
 ```
 ![Screenshot 2024-10-03 114810](https://github.com/user-attachments/assets/22529053-2a9a-48ba-a5c7-c2a48404b9da)

-__Note:__ the above command installs both node.js and npm.
+**Note:** the above command installs both node.js and npm.
 NPM is a package manager for Node just as apt is a package manager for Ubuntu.
 It is used to install Node modules and packages and to manage dependency conflicts.

-**4 **Verify the Node installation with the command below.
+**4** Verify the Node installation with the command below.

 ```bash
 node -v        // Gives the node version